 Falling behind with payments is extremely damaging to your personal rating in both FICO and VantageScore models.
 The score is guaranteed to fall, so getting affordable rates or even approval from lenders will become difficult.
 What’s more, this indicator is a universal metric of financial health considered by insurance companies, landlords, and even recruiters.
 If late payments appear on your report, your options are limited.

-The easiest way to erase this information is to hire one of the best credit repair agencies — check the latest rating for additional info about these services.
+The easiest way to help you with this issue is by visiting a helpful site like https://www.debtconsolidation.com/credit-repair/ to hire one of the best credit repair agencies!
+You can also check the latest rating for additional info about these services.
 If the entries are correct, there is no legit way to scrub them off the records.

 Late payments are classified as derogatory marks, items that reflect the failure to meet personal obligations.
 Like most entries of this kind, they expire naturally in seven years.
 Missed payments are documented in 30 days unless they are related to medical expenses — check this guide on how to get medical collections off credit report in 2021.
 So, what can you do if the damage has been done?

 This method is simple, but the result is not guaranteed, as lending institutions are obliged to report accurate information to the bureaus.
 Still, as it will not cost you anything, it is worth trying.
 You can easily find templates of such letters online.
 The goal is to explain why you fell behind on payments, and that you are determined to meet your obligations in the future.
 If the letter is convincing, the lender may agree to exclude the information from the data it shares with the bureaus.

 If you are just a few days late, a better option is to call the lender immediately after making the payment.
 Financial institutions do not report payments as missed until they are 30 days overdue.
 If you act fast, they may agree to let you off with caution.
 This may only work a couple of times at most.